awsdocs/aws-doc-sdk-examples/.rust_alpha/dynamodb/README.md

 This example adds a new item to the specified table.

-`cargo run -- -t TABLE -u USERNAME -p PERMISSION-TYPE -a AGE -f FIRST-NAME -l LAST-NAME [-d DEFAULT-REGION] [-v]`
+`cargo run --bin add-item -- -t TABLE -u USERNAME -p PERMISSION-TYPE -a AGE -f FIRST-NAME -l LAST-NAME [-d DEFAULT-REGION] [-v]`

 - _TABLE_ is the name of the table to which the item is added.
 - _USERNAME_ is the username of the user to add to the table.
 This is the key index to the table.